rodrigohassel/marketplace-api-best-practices/README.md

     ### The challenges are:
     - Learning a new language with a new architecture model (MVC)
     - Code covered with tests
     - Code API server
-    - Document as much i can or is possible
     - Deployable application

 ## Achievements skills

 - Initialize rails api application
 - Configuring PostgreSQL database enviroment
+- Configuring routes file using namespace and scope
+- Configuring rails application file
 - Learn about puma web server gem configuration
 - Learn about database.yml configuration
 - Learn about rswag gem